Insights

 Comparison of 2 Years of Voyage Data for the Same Vessel

-However, limiting engine power (or shaft power) faces several challenges, including reduced speed under charter agreements, a consequent decrease in competitiveness in the charter market, and inherent limitations that may not be sustainable in light of the anticipated strengthening of international greenhouse gas emission regulations.
-Therefore, shipping companies may consider adopting energy-saving technologies as a cost-effective short-term alternative, serving as another technical measure to address international greenhouse gas emission regulations.
+However, limiting engine power (or shaft power) faces several challenges, including reduced speed in charter agreements, the consequent decrease in competitiveness in the charter market, and clear limitations which may not be sustainable in light of the anticipated strengthening of international greenhouse gas emission regulations.
+Therefore, shipping companies may consider the adoption of energy-saving technologies as one of the short-term cost-effective alternatives.

 Historical cases of EEDI/EEXI approval demonstrate that energy-saving technologies can directly reduce a vessel's resistance and propulsion losses through various methods, including simple appendage-type devices or more complex electric control systems.
 Additionally, these technologies can leverage renewable energy sources like wind to generate additional thrust, thereby decreasing the vessel's fuel consumption (CO2 emissions) and garnering attention as effective responses to technical regulations such as EEDI/EEXI.